jzuhone/pyxsim/doc/source/instruments.rst

 SIMX
 ----

-Here is an example set of SIMX commands that uses a SIMPUT file made with
+Here is an example set of SIMX commands that uses a SIMPUT catalog made with
 pyXSIM:

 .. code-block:: bash